MooersLab/pymolsnips/README.md

 The snippets are managed through one master file per programming language
 <--! [](https://github.com/rundis/lt-snippets). -->
 This central file has the file extension `edn`.
-This file is used to set the scope (language) and call the snippets, especially ones with multiple lines and indenting, from individual files with the file extension snip.
+This file is used to set the scope fo the snippets (the programming language) and call the snippets, especially ones with multiple lines and indenting, from individual files with the file extension `.snip`.

 The snippets are stored in `~/.lighttable/User/snippets`.
-You will have to create these directories.
+You will have to create this series of nested directories.
 In bash, you can do this with the single command: `mkdir -p ~/.lighttable/User/snippets`.
 Then select from the menu in the toolbar at the top `File-->Settings-->user behaviors`.
 This will open a new window with the `users.behaviors` file ready to be edited.